menu

 Occupations and Workforce

-Utica is a blue-collar town, with 45.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Utica is generally considered to be a blue-collar town.
+45.28% of the Utica workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Utica is a town of construction workers and builders, service providers, and managers.
 There are especially a lot of people living in Utica who work in law enforcement and fire fighting (32.08%), management occupations (22.64%), and office and administrative support (0.00%).

 Setting & Lifestyle